rdmagm062699/vending-machine-take-home-public/README.md

 ### Acceptance Tests
-To run acceptance tests execute the following:
+To run acceptance tests execute the following.
+The first run will take a couple of minutes due to needing to build necessary docker images:
 1. `./scripts/run_acceptance_tests_docker.sh`